openshift/origin-aggregated-logging/deployment/README.md

 communication and defines secrets and templates for all of the necessary API objects to implement aggregated logging.
-There are a number of manual steps you must run with cluster-admin privileges in order to create an OAuth client and modify the privileged SCC so fluentd can run as a privileged pod on every node.
+There are a number of manual steps you must run with cluster-admin privileges in order to create an OAuth client and modify the hostmount-anyuid SCC so fluentd can mount host volumes on every node.

 ## Choose a Project